asayers/tass/README.md

 ## Installing

-If you have rust installed, install tass like this:
+If you already have rust, you can install tass like this:

 ```
 $ cargo install tass